 1. Log in to your Capital One 360.

-4. Choose single account, or joint ownership.
+4. Choose a single account or joint ownership.
 This is important if you want someone else to have access to the account, or you want to more easily transfer the account balance to your joint account owner if you pass away.
 (Estate planning can be a complicated topic, so please see an expert if you need assistance with this topic).

 5. Give the account a nickname.
-The nickname you choose will help you identify which sub account you are seeing.
+The nickname you choose will help you identify which sub-account you are seeing.
 You can change the account name or delete the account at any time.
-The sub account will be given an account number, but it is there for money transfers and does not affect your main ING account number.
+The subaccount will be given an account number, but it is there for money transfers and does not affect your main ING account number.

 6. Fund the account.
 You have the option of funding the sub-account from a current ING Direct account, or from an external checking or savings account.

 7. Confirm the new account.
 Agree to electronic statement delivery and Terms and Conditions and you’re done!

 8. View your new account.
 Click “My Accounts” at the top of your screen and you will see the accounts you have set up.
 You can see my accounts below:

 As you can see, I have an Electric Orange online checking account, my main savings account, a sub-savings account for my daughter, and a new car fund.
 I also have a brokerage account with ShareBuilder.